shx2/figura/docs/tutorial.rst

 Figura Tutorial
 ===============

-This a tutorial for the `Figura`_ configuation generation language.
+This a tutorial for the `Figura`_ configuation language.

 *UNDER CONSTRUCTION*...